andrecosta99/insight-git/docs/docs/dev.md

 ## Contributing Guidelines

-Please review the file for detailed instructions on how to contribute to the project, including coding standards, pull request processes, and guidelines for writing tests and documentation.

 For documentation changes or additions, ensure you are familiar with MkDocs and follow the project's standards for documentation structure and formatting.